intellishelf/intellishelf-mobile/memory-bank/activeContext.md

 - Refactored `IntellishelfApiClient` to use a `BaseApiClient` for common logic (token handling, request sending).
 - Updated `AuthToken` model and login process to handle Access Token, Refresh Token, and Expiry Date from API.
 - Implemented pagination for book list with infinite scrolling and sorting capabilities.
+- Implemented logic to render book cover on the Books page, using the provided API endpoint.

 ## Key Decisions
 - Using SQLite-net for local storage